 It’s time to start experimenting with AI

 AI solutions are no longer reserved for big businesses with deep pockets and data scientists.
 Giants such as Google have democratised AI s with simplified developer platforms.
 While personalisation platforms such as Quibit have made it simple to integrate more segmented journeys into existing websites.
 These advancements have meant it has never been easier for retailers to experiment and implement AI solutions.

-At Kin + Carta Create, we’re experimenting with services built on AI and computer vision online and in-store for some of the UK’s biggest retailers.
+At Kin + Carta, we’re experimenting with services built on AI and computer vision online and in-store for some of the UK’s biggest retailers.